YosefLab/Compass/docs/_sources/user-guide.rst.txt

 Once Compass has finished running, it will output a matrix ``reactions.tsv`` with reaction penalties where higher scores correspond to a reaction being less likely.

- - For a more detailed example of running Compass, visit `the tutorial </tutorial>`__.
+ - For a more detailed example of running Compass, visit :doc:`the tutorial <tutorial>`.
- - If you want to see all the settings you can customize visit `here </Compass-Settings>`__.
+ - If you want to see all the settings you can customize visit :doc:`here <Compass-Settings>`.
- - For tools to postprocess and analyze the results of Compass, visit `here </Compass-Postprocessing-Tutorial>`__
+ - For tools to postprocess and analyze the results of Compass, visit :doc:`here </Compass-Postprocessing-Tutorial>`
- - Cloud computing like AWS can help Compass scale because each cell can be handled in parallel, so we provide a `guide <\AWS-tutorial>`__ for running Compass on AWS.
+ - Cloud computing like AWS can help Compass scale because each cell can be handled in parallel, so we provide a :doc:`guide <AWS-tutorial>` for running Compass on AWS.